zelaznik/cosmo_connect/README.md

 FOR EACH ROW EXECUTE PROCEDURE _trg_aft_ins_users();
 ```

 Every time a new user is created, a set of blank essay responses are automatically populated.
-A corresponding trigger exists.
-Whenever the admins of the site create a new essay category, a trigger is called to create a blank record for each existing user.
-Other triggers exists, such as those that create a set of sexual preferences with each new user, all set to False.
+A corresponding trigger exists: whenever an administrator of the site creates a new essay category, a trigger is called to create a blank record for each existing user.
+Other triggers exist, such as those that create a set of sexual preferences with each new user, all set to False.
 More about that in the next section.

 #### Scalable Gender Identities and Preferences
-This past year, the real OkCupid rolled [new choices for gender identities and sexual preferences](http://www.huffingtonpost.com/2014/11/17/okcupid-new-gender-options_n_6172434.html) that extended far beyond the traditional binary male/female.
-From a data architect's perspective, this is a nightmare if you add a new field for each gender to click Yes/No for interested or not.
+This past year, the real OkCupid rolled out [new choices for gender identities and sexual preferences](http://www.huffingtonpost.com/2014/11/17/okcupid-new-gender-options_n_6172434.html) that extended far beyond the traditional binary male/female.
+From a data architect's perspective, this could be a nightmare.
+If you add a new field for each gender to click Yes/No for interested or not.
 In Cosmo-Connect, the structure is normalized so this isn't a problem.
-A user chooses one gender choice from a list, and then clicks yes on one or multiple genders they're interested in.
+A user chooses one gender choice from a list, and then clicks yes/no for "intereste_in" for every gender.
+This makes the website scalable as dating websites begin to cater to clients' more nuanced gender identities and sexual orientations.

 [matches_by_orientation_query]: https://raw.githubusercontent.com/zelaznik/cosmo_connect/master/_readme/matches_by_orientation_query.gif
 ![Matches By Orientation Visual Query][matches_by_orientation_query]